 Hartwick College generally will honor the associate of arts or associate of science degree from accredited colleges by offering the equivalent of two years of credit.
 Associate degree candidates who are admitted must meet the Hartwick College graduation requirements; it is possible that this may take longer than two years in some cases.
 Hartwick has articulation and transfer agreements with several two-year colleges.

 The Office of the Registrar is responsible for evaluating all transfer credit for new and current students, and the final decision on whether or not to allow a course to transfer lies with the Registrar.
-New students should contact Jane Bachman, Transfer Credit Evaluator, for more information and current students should contact Matt Sanford, Registrar, for more information.
+Students should contact Matt Sanford, Registrar, for more information.

 PNOP Students please click here for additional information regarding transfer of credit.

 Any course a student wishes to transfer after he or she has matriculated must be approved by the Registrar.
 A course intended to count toward a declared major must also be approved by the Chair of the Department in which the credit will apply (these courses must also be approved by the Registrar, however).
 A course intended to count toward the Liberal Arts in Practice (LAiP) general education curriculum must be approved by the Registrar.
 Approval by a Department Chair is not required for LAiP courses.